HOP-Ubiquitous/Backend-JUbiboxOMA-Public/README.md

 - networkUbiboxAddressIPv6: The gateway network address (IPv6).
 - networkUbiboxAddressMaskIPv6: The gateway network mask.
 - networkUbiboxAddressMaskIPv4: Network ipv4 address to bind.
-- autoconnect: If the gateway supports autoconnect.
+- autoconnect: If the gateway supports autoconnect (true | false).
-- omaserv: Set if the gateway must to stablish the connection with a specific OMA server
+- omaserv: Set if the gateway must to stablish the connection with a specific OMA server (null for default server)
+- macFilter: Mac whitelist. (null for all)

 ```
 	public native boolean init(String mainSerialPort, String auxSerialPort,